 Throughout the 1830s and ‘40s settlement in the region slowly increased with both the granting of more areas of land for the establishment of properties and the movement into the area of labourers and some landless tenant farmers who leased small areas of already existing properties.
 European settlement in these early decades was patchy in nature as a result of the geography of the area with its rugged mountainous country separating the river valleys.

-Excerpt from Eurobodalla Aboriginal Cultural Heritage Study, South Coast New South Wales, 2005.
+Excerpt from Stories About the Eurobodalla by Aboriginal People, 2005.
 Story contributed by Martin Ind from Moruya High School.